apoorvaron/Codeigniter-CRUD/readme.rst

 -   Download Zip & unzip it
 -   rename folder to ("codeigniter-CRUD")
 -   move folder to htdocs/
+-   Create database with name "codeigniter-CRUD"
--   import sql file in phpmyadmin
+-   import sql file in phpmyadmin from "/" directory
--   change credentials in application/config/database.php
+-   change credentials in htdocs/codeigniter/application/config/database.php
+-   Then run in browser localhost/codeigniter-CRUD/crud

 ######################################